prabeshdhakal/leuphana/numerical_algorithms/README.md

 # Numerical Algorithms

 I implemented a small neural network which uses Extended Kalman Filter (EKF) in order to tune the weights of the network.
 The neural network is used in turn to approximate a signal.
-The main finding of this project was that you can train a good neural network based signal estimator with a smaller network and fewer training iterations.
+The main finding of this project was that you can train a good neural network based signal estimator with a smaller network and fewer training iterations with this approach in comparison to the gradient descent based neural networks.
 However, the computational costs associated with EKF makes it impractical to use in a large neural network architectures.

-- **Techniques**: Kalman Filter, Neural Networks
+- **Keywords**: Kalman Filter, Neural Networks, Signal Estimation
 - **Technologies**: Python, PyTorch, Numpy

 ## Course Details